yomihon/yomihon.github.io/website/src/docs/guides/dictionaries.md

 ## Prerequisites

 You need a Yomitan-compatible dictionary file.
-If you don't already have one, a good place to start is by searching for `Yomitan dictionaries`.
+If you don't already have one, a good place to start is by searching for `Yomitan dictionaries` or by downloading from the links below.

 **Recommended Dictionaries:**
 * [Jitendex \[Terms\]](https://jitendex.org/pages/downloads.html) - An improved version of JMdict with advanced formatting and polish.